Kat1cal/IntrotointernetAss/readme.md

 ## Usage

-- Open the homepage to view real-time data.
+- Open the home page to know about the rubbish accumulation.
-- Navigate to different sections for monitoring progress.
+- Navigate to different section for monitoring progress.
-- Admins can log in to manage system configurations.
+- A
+s.

 ## Contributing